atcwells/responsive-route-manager/README.md

 ## Example

 1.) run 'npm install--save responsive-route-manager'.

 2.) run 'npm install--save express'.

-3.) take the examples from the 'examples' directory in /node_modules/responsive-route-manager, copy them to your own directory.
-4.) create a file with the following script:
+3.) create a file in the root of your new project with the following script:

     var expressApp = require('express')();
     var RRM = require('responsive-route-manager');